Samuel-Dainton/Heritage-Housing-Issues-P5/README.md

 | | Input house key variables into a sales price prediction app | Estimate the value of their houses |
 | Data Scientist | View a breakdown of the ML pipelines | Have an understanding of how the data is prepared and used in predicting sale price |

-Most user stories all fall into the epic catagory of dashboard planning, design and development.
+Most user stories all fall into the epic category of dashboard planning, design and development.

 ![Canban](/media/canban.png)

+---

 ## Hypothesis and how to validate?
 * 1 - We suspect houses with larger square footing may have had a higher sales price.